 A Formal Complaint must be signed and must include a description of the alleged Prohibited Conduct, including the name or names of persons allegedly responsible for the alleged misconduct, the time, date and location of the alleged misconduct, if known, and the names of any potential witnesses, if known.
 The Formal Complaint can be submitted in person, online via email or by using the University's online reporting form: https://titleix.psu.edu/.

-The signature on the Formal Complaint can be on a written document submitted in person to the Title IX Coordinator.
+The signature on the Formal Complaint can be electronic (i.e., an email signature containing the first and last name of the Complainant).
+The signature can be on a written document submitted in person to the Title IX Coordinator.
 In some circumstances, it is the Title IX Coordinator who will file the Formal Complaint.
 Under those circumstances, the Title IX Coordinator will sign the Formal Complaint.